 The new year is a time for new beginnings.
 Many of us resolve to eat healthier, get more exercise, or make other improvements to live happier, better quality lives.
 But humans aren’t the only ones who can benefit from a fresh start.
-Here are 5 resolutions you can make to help your pet thrive in 2016.
+Here are 5 resolutions you can make to help your pet thrive in the new year.

 1. Walk Your Pet

 This resolution comes just in time for January, which is Walk Your Pet Month.
 Walking your pet provides the exercise he needs, the bonding time he craves, and the discipline required to adopt good behavior.
 The benefits of being walked aren’t limited to dogs.
 Cats can be trained to enjoy a nice stroll, too!

 Train your cat to walk on a leash

 Use a harness, not a collar.
 Get her used to it by putting it on before mealtime, then feeding her.
 Repeat for several days, then add the leash and let her walk around the house with it for several days.

 Put a treat on the floor about a foot away from your cat, then gently tug on the leash to guide her to the treat.
 Do this repeatedly until your cat gets the idea.
 Be patient!